 A believer does not need any kind of counseling that explores the old nature or the flesh through sinful conversations of counseling.
 God has already provided new life to the believer, the indwelling Holy Spirit for doing the inner work of transformation, the Bible for instruction, and fellow believers for preaching, teaching, admonishing, and encouraging.
 The Word of God gives accurate and complete information about how to live the Christian life:

-All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.
+All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works.
 (2 Tim.
 3:16-17.)

 There is no psychological theory of human nature or psychotherapy that can make anyone “thoroughly furnished unto all good works.”
 That is because God gives the directions in His Word and supplies the ability through His Spirit.